Cremisan Valley: Cremisan Cellars

 Cremisan Cellars is a winery in operation since the establishment of the monastery in the 19th century.
 Modern equipment was introduced in 1977.
-The grapes are primarily harvested from the al-Khader area.
+The winery is run by the Salesians of St. John Bosco.The grapes are primarily harvested from the al-Khader area.
 Only 2% of the wine production (around 700,000 litres per year) is made from Cremisan's own grapes.
 The rest comes mainly from Beit Jala, Beit Shemesh, and the Hebron area.

 Land appropriation

 In 2006 the Israeli military authorities issued an order envisaging the creation of a separation barrier which would have confiscated some 3,000 dunams of private local farming terrain and also Catholic church property by enclosing both parts of Beit Jala, and the settlement of Gilo within its precincts, while breaking up the contiguity of the two Salesian monasteries in the valley.
 The barrier would have divided the 19th Century Salesian monastery, relocated on the Jerusalem side from the neighbouring convent and primary school run by nuns.

 On April 24, 2013, the Special Appeals Committee of the Tel Aviv Magistrate's Court approved land expropriation for the proposed security barrier along a route that would have annexed about 75 percent of the convent's property and enclose it on three sides.
 The wall would also annex the farmland of 58 Palestinian families.
 Israel military authorities argued that construction of the wall was a necessary measure, or "matter of expediency," designed to thwart future attacks by would-be terrorists infiltrating into Israeli towns and settlements.

 2012 proposals for the barrier show it looping around the convent, keeping it on the Palestinian side, but splitting it from the neighbouring monastery, which would be on the Israeli side.
 The elementary children would still be allowed to attend the school, passing soldiers at an Israeli checkpoint.
 Landowners would be given limited access via an agricultural gate.

 According to the human rights group B'Tselem, 85 percent of the route falls inside the West Bank instead of following the Green Line.
 Residents of Beit Jala believe the route was chosen to connect the West Bank Israeli settlement of Har Gilo to nearby Gilo.